 Tracking Incoming Leads – Digitally

-Though the basics are great, and establishing the purpose of a sponsorship is key, capturing the leads that come from the digital traffic over the course of a sponsorship is vital.
+Though the basics are great and establishing the purpose of sponsorship is key, capturing the leads that come from the digital traffic over the course of sponsorship is vital to track marketing ROI.

 HubSpot can help classify a prospect as being a marketing qualified lead or a sales qualified lead based on different criteria you set up, and the system can automatically pass these leads off to sales, or directly to sales for a one-to-one follow-up.
 Talk about timesaving.